Asheq/close-buffers.vim/README.md

 # Dialog to Close Vim Buffers 📖

 ## Description
-Provides a command called `:CloseBuffers` which opens a dialog to close buffers.
-You can press the key corresponding to your desired action.
-See the table below for all options.
+Provides a command called `:CloseBuffers`.
+This will open a dialog, showing you various options.
+Press the key corresponding to your desired action.

+### All Options:
 <table>
     <thead>
         <th>Key</th>
-        <th>Result</th>
+        <th>Action</th>
     </thead>
     <tbody>
     <tr>